Summary Judgement: Fast Tracking your Wrongful Dismissal Lawsuit

 Joe Luz was a purchasing manager with Moore Business Communication Services.
 After six years of employment, they terminated his employment.
 Our employment laws are very clear about such terminations.
 Employers must offer reasonable notice or payment in lieu, thereof.
 This employer offered Mr. Luz the minimum stipulated in the Employment Standards Act (ESA), 2000.
 However, they completely ignored his entitlements under our common laws.
 These are a set of judge-made laws that put numbers to the meaning of reasonable notice.
 Employers and employees are usually at opposite ends of the spectrum on this issue and it remains the most common trigger for a wrongful dismissal lawsuit.

 Short of suing his former employer, Mr. Luz had very few options to obtain his legal entitlements.
 And he found the prospect of going through our clogged-up court system drudgerous and not worthwhile.
 He was, after all, a family man with two children to support and a mortgage to pay off.

 Using the Summary Judgement Procedure

 That is when we decided to utilize the summary judgement procedure.
-Banks have used this legal instrument for years, when they require speedy settlements to enforce loans and guarantees.
-The processes are simple, and the entire procedure can be completed within a few months in contrast to a standard trial, which can take years.
-We believed Mr. Luz’s case was worthy of similar expedition.
-Neither party disputed the law and the judge could easily arrive at a fair award for common law entitlements using Mr. Luz’s age, position, employability and length of service.
+Banks have used this legal instrument for years when they require speedy settlements to enforce loans and guarantees.
+The processes are simple and can be completed within a few months in contrast to a standard trial, which can take years.
+We believed Mr. Luz’s case was worthy of a similar expedition.
+Neither party disputed the law and the judge could easily arrive at a fair award for common law entitlements using his age, position, employability and length of service.

 Summary Judgement and the Supreme Court of Canada